 Drinking and Driving

 Drinking and driving is illegal.
-If you are caught driving with a blood alcohol concentration of .08 or higher, you are going to be arrested.
+If you are caught driving with a blood alcohol concentration of .08 or higher, they will arrest you.
 Be smart, and plan an alternative way home if you plan on having a night out in town.